Romans 4:1-25 · Romans · Updated April 25, 2026

 Summary

-This passage from Romans 4:1-25 is part of Paul's letter to the Romans, where he discusses the nature of faith and righteousness.
-The key figures in this passage are Abraham, David, God, Sara, and Jesus.
-Paul begins by questioning what Abraham, the forefather of the Jewish people, discovered about being justified by faith rather than works (4:1-2).
-He cites scripture, emphasizing that Abraham's belief in God was credited to him as righteousness, not his deeds (4:3).
+Paul's letter to the Romans in Romans 4:1-25 discusses the nature of faith and righteousness.
+Key figures in this passage include Abraham, David, God, Sara, and Jesus.
+Paul questions what Abraham, the forefather of the Jewish people, learned about being justified by faith rather than works (4:1-2).
+He cites scripture, noting that Abraham's belief in God was credited to him as righteousness, not his deeds (4:3).

-Paul explains that righteousness comes through faith, not through works, as demonstrated by Abraham.
-He notes that if Abraham were justified by works, he would have something to boast about, but not before God (4:2).
-Paul then mentions David, who spoke of the blessedness of those whose sins are forgiven and not counted against them (4:6-8).
+Paul explains that righteousness comes through faith, not works, as shown by Abraham.
+If Abraham were justified by works, he would have something to boast about, but not before God (4:2).
+Paul mentions David, who spoke of the blessedness of those whose sins are forgiven and not counted against them (4:6-8).
 He clarifies that this blessedness is available to both the circumcised and uncircumcised, as Abraham was considered righteous before he was circumcised (4:9-11).
 This establishes Abraham as the father of all who believe, regardless of their adherence to the law (4:11-12).
 Paul further explains that the promise to Abraham and his descendants came through the righteousness of faith, not the law (4:13-14).

-The passage concludes by affirming that faith is the key to receiving God's promise, ensuring it is accessible to all who share Abraham's faith (4:16).
-Paul highlights Abraham's unwavering belief in God's promise, despite his old age and Sara's barrenness, which was credited to him as righteousness (4:18-22).
+The passage concludes by affirming that faith is the key to receiving God's promise, ensuring it is accessible to all who share Abraham's Faith (4:16).
+Paul describes Abraham's unwavering belief in God's promise, despite his old age and Sara's barrenness, which was credited to him as righteousness (4:18-22).
 This account was not only for Abraham's sake but also for all who believe in God, who raised Jesus from the dead (4:23-24).
 The passage ends with the statement that Jesus was delivered for humanity's offenses and raised for their justification (4:25).
+The primary conclusion in Romans 4:1-25 is that righteousness comes through faith, not works.
+Paul argues that Abraham's belief in God was counted as righteousness because it was based on faith, not adherence to the law or any works he performed (4:3).
+This principle applies universally, suggesting that righteousness is a matter of faith available to all, not limited by religious rituals like circumcision or the observance of the law (4:11-12).
+Paul emphasizes that Abraham's unwavering faith, even when circumstances seemed hopeless, set a precedent for how God credits righteousness to those who believe (4:18-22).

 Chiastic structure